 As for the skilled work visa, a New Zealand job offer is the core of the resident visa application process.

-Ask our Licensed Immigration Advisers for a free Professional Assessment to find our which visa is right for you.
+Ask our Licensed Immigration Advisers for a Free Professional Assessment to find out which visa is right for you.

 The Work Visa has been approved - a typical email exchange: